-What are the outcome measures expected as a result of the method of distribution?
-The State of Illinois will use the following HUD-determined Objective and Outcome statements for its CPD-HOME formula activities, expressed via the number of affordable housing units provided/preserved: • Accessibility for the purpose of creating suitable living environments • Accessibility for the purpose of creating economic opportunities • Affordability for the purpose of providing decent affordable housing • Affordability for the purpose of creating economic opportunities • Sustainability for the purpose of creating suitable living environments • Sustainability for the purpose of providing decent affordable housing 10 State Program Name: HOPWA Facility Based Rental Assistance Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
+What are the outcome measures expected as a result of the method of distribution? as a CPD-HOME formula activities, expressed via the number of affordable housing units 10 State Program Name: HOPWA Facility Based Rental Assistance Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
 The HOPWA facility-based program will provide rent and supportive services to persons living with HIV/AIDS.
 The Illinois HOPWA program eligibility is based on the 80% area median income.
 The individual requesting housing assistance must demonstrate a need for housing assistance.
 Funding will expand to outside the Illinois HOPWA jurisdictional area.